psrobotics/libmotioncapture_w_lcm/README.md

 - OptiTrack - binary parsing over network (no dependency)
 - VRPN - SDK git submodule

-Support for following hardware requires additional action by the user:

-- Phasespace - manually obtain SDK and copy to `externalDependencies/phasespace_sdk/`.

-After setup, enable the appropriate compile flags in `CMakeLists.txt`.
+CMake flags can be used to disable individual systems in `CMakeLists.txt`.

 ## Prerequisites